Christianity Clarifications (just looking at the facts)

 My worries about the next Dark Age

-- I have many friends and family who think that humanity's problems today are due to the fact that there is not enough
+- I have many friends and family who think that humanity's problems today are due to the fact that there is not enough Christianity in the world.
+This wish seems to

-Christianity in the world.
-This wish seems to ignore the historical fact that Christianity was made the official state religion
+ignore the historical fact that Christianity was made the official state religion of Rome in 379 by the emperor Theodosius

-Rome was the most powerful empire of its day.
+I and that Rome was the most powerful empire of its day.
 Christianity had its shot at societal domination so what became of this?
 Answer:

 Rome collapsed causing the world to enter a new dark age which lasted 1,000 years.
-Many historians and enlightenment
+Many historians and enlightenment writers (Edward

-writers (Edward Gibbon is one) place the responsibility squarely at
+Gibbon is one) place the responsibility squarely at the feet of organized religion.

 - Now I do not think you can only blame Christianity.

-- The knowledge loving, while literate, Athenian Greeks where well on the way to replacing "religion with reason" until the
+- The knowledge loving, while literate, Athenian Greeks where well on the way to replacing "religion with reason" until the war loving, while illiterate, Spartan

-war loving, while illiterate, Spartan Greeks defeated them in war (the labels, conservative and liberal were used back then
+Greeks defeated them in war (the labels, conservative and liberal were used back then as well).
+But then the Spartans no longer had any Greek allies so were

-the Hellenistic peninsula becomes a
+(eventually) conquered by the Macedonians.
+Eventually the Hellenistic peninsula becomes a province of Rome.

-- Romans, being a superstitious people, renamed the Greek gods with Roman names then added them to their own polytheistic
+- Romans, being a superstitious people, renamed the Greek gods with Roman names then added them to their own polytheistic pantheon.
+This is probably how Rome

-- Putting Roman Aqueducts and Roman Roads aside for a moment, not very much in the way of European science or mathematics after "the
+Roads aside for a moment, not very much in the way of European science or mathematics after "the initial contribution by the Greeks" up to "the Renaissance".
+The years between are still known as the Middle Ages by some and the Dark

-is no official date for the start of the middle/dark ages, I think we can all agree that 1,000 years passed.
+Age by others.
+While there is no official date for the start of the middle/dark ages, I think we can all agree that 1,000 years passed.

 Before-After the Dark Age

-Philosophy, as a serious endeavor, is still somewhat strange to me because philosophers continually rehash old-ancient arguments
+Philosophy, as a serious endeavor, is still somewhat strange to me because philosophers continually rehash old-ancient arguments but never seem to move on.
+You might

-but never seem to move on.
-You might hear modern philosophical types talking about their big three which are usually Socrates,
+hear modern philosophical types talking about their big three which are usually Socrates, Plato and Aristotle

-opinion, short-changes human intellect.
+but this limited preference, in my opinion, short-changes human intellect.
 How many non-scholars today are aware of these Greeks?

 - Aristarchus of Samos was born in 310 BC.